Vincent-Revard/fewpjs-discussion-questions-intro-to-dom-js/README.md

 Answer the following questions with your group:

 - How do you link a JavaScript file to an HTML document?
+<script src="index.js"> </script> at the bottom of the webpage or in the head with the <script defer src="index.js"> </script>
-- How do you link a CSS file to an HTML document?
+- How do you link a CSS file to an HTML document? within the <head></head> tags: <link href="styles.css" rel=”stylesheet” type=”text/css” >
 - What are the roles of HTML, CSS, and JavaScript on a webpage?
+HTML is the backbone / structure of the webpage
+CSS is the styling and formatting of that webpage Javascript is what brings the webpage to life through "automation" and can be edited/maniuplated via JS/DOM
 - What is the DOM?
 How is it related to HTML, CSS, and JavaScript?
+"DOM is the DNA of the webpage"
+DOM is the buffer between what we configure within the HTML/css/JS files that then displays the contents of what we created

 ## Exercise: Basic Frontend File Setup